-The Company has a Fitness and Probity Policy ('FPP') in place which sets out principles, criteria and processes to ensure that all persons who effectively run the Company or occupy other key roles within the Company are and remain fit and proper to provide sound and prudent management through their professional qualifications, knowledge and experience and remain proper by being of good repute and integrity.
+The Company has a Fitness and Probity Policy ('FPP') in place.
+This sets out principles, criteria and processes to ensure that all persons who effectively run or occupy key roles within the Company:

+- continue to remain fit and proper to provide sound and prudent management, through their professional qualifications, knowledge and experience; and - are of good repute and integrity.

-The FPP contains a definition of fitness and probity and corresponding requirements for the various relevant positions and describes the processes necessary to ensure the fitness and probity of the persons holding, or proposed for, these positions.
+The FPP contains a definition of fitness and probity and the corresponding requirements for the various relevant positions.
+It also describes the processes necessary to ensure the fitness and probity of the persons holding, or proposed for, these positions.
 The FPP provides guidance on how fitness and probity are assessed depending on the findings and information gathered during recruitment, regular and ad-hoc reviews and on the consequences of a negative assessment.
 The FPP is compliant with the Fitness and Probity Standards of the Central Bank and is reviewed annually.